 - From S19B we are limiting the number of the short exposures (60 sec or less) to 5 within an OB (the minimum Observation Unit).
+The length on-source exposure time of an OB must be equal to or shorter than 30 minutes.

 - From S19B, in case of proposals using both broad-band and narrow-band filters, once it becomes impossible to execute a narrow-band OB due to filter scheduling, the priority of the corresponding broad-band OBs will be lowered.